-Mastering a language or good speaking skill isn’t difficult but it does require continuous and serious efforts on your part over a considerable period.
+Mastering a language or good speaking skills isn’t difficult but it does require continuous and serious efforts on your part over a considerable period.

 Reading is not just a good habit but a way of life.
 Most great leaders, orators, and thinkers have been voracious readers.
 If you want to improve your communication skills then read as much as possible.

-Whenever you learn a new word, make up two or three sentences using it after which you will be more likely to use it while speaking, hence placing it in your active vocabulary.
+Whenever you learn a new word, make up two or three sentences using this word.
+Afterwards, you will be more likely to use it while speaking, hence placing it in your active vocabulary.

 This will help you in more ways than you think.
-You will see yourself talk which will make you realize the aspects you need to improve on.
+You will see yourself talk, which will make you realize the aspects you need to improve.
 It will give you confidence and help you get into the habit of making eye contact with people when you talk to them.